On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Introduction

 \subsection{On the shallow water approximation for subsurface flow}

-Previously in Part 2, we introduced two benchmark scenarios. \textit{Scenario A} was introduced to describe a catchment with a deep aquifer (including both soil and a well-conducting deep bedrock layer), while \textit{Scenario B} describes a catchment where the subsurface flow is predominantly transferred through a thin layer of soil.
-Mathematically, Scenario B is the limiting case of Scenario A in which the aquifer depth is much smaller than the catchment width, $L_z\ll L_x$.
+Previously, in Part 2, we introduced \textit{deep aquifer} scenario to describe a catchment with a deep aquifer, and \textit{shallow aquifer} scenario to describe a catchment where the subsurface flow is predominantly transferred through a thin porous layer near the surface.
+Mathematically, \textit{shallow aquifer} scenario is the limiting case of \textit{deep aquifer} scenario in which the aquifer depth is much smaller than the catchment width, $L_z\ll L_x$.
 We showed that in both cases, under standard initial conditions, the full three-dimensional catchment model can be reduced to a simpler two-dimensional hillslope model.
 We shall begin with this two-dimensional assumption as the basis in this paper.
-We then demonstrate that in Scenario B, under certain assumptions, the two-dimensional model can be further reduced to a one-dimensional model.
+We then demonstrate that in the \textit{shallow water} scenario, under certain assumptions, the two-dimensional model can be further reduced to a one-dimensional model.

 The reduction of the two-dimensional subsurface flow into a one-dimensional model is not a new concept.
-The simplification is based on the Dupuit-Forchheimer approximation by \cite{dupuit1863etudes} and \cite{forchheimer1914hydraulik}, which states that the groundwater flow is predominantly horizontal, and that the total flow scales proportionally with the saturated aquifer thickness. \cite{boussinesq1877essai} used this assumption to develop a one-dimensional model for the groundwater height known as the Boussinesq equation.
+The simplification is based on the Dupuit-Forchheimer approximation by \cite{dupuit1863etudes} and \cite{forchheimer1914hydraulik}, which states that the groundwater flow is predominantly horizontal, and that the total flow scales proportionally with the saturated aquifer thickness. \cite{boussinesq1877essai} used this assumption to develop a one-dimensional model for the groundwater height; this is now known as the \editt{\emph{Boussinesq equation} for groundwater flow (see \textit{e.g.} \citealt{bartlett2018class}), or the \emph{Dupuit-Boussinesq equation} (see e.g. \citealt{guerin2014response})}.
 As we show later, it can be derived from the 2D Richards model under the aforementioned assumption that $L_z\ll L_x$.
 The accuracy of this approximation is studied in detail by~\cite{paniconi2003hillslope} and~\cite{cook2009steady}.

-The Boussinesq equation is commonly used in the groundwater modelling, and a wide class of analytical and approximate solutions has been developed.
+The Boussinesq equation is commonly used in groundwater modelling, and a wide class of analytical and approximate solutions has been developed.
 Notable examples are reviewed by~\cite{wooding1966groundwater}, \cite{anderson1996advances}, \cite{troch2003hillslope}, and~\cite{bartlett2018class}.
 These studies, however, concern only groundwater flow, and do not involve the coupling with the overland flow, which is an essential component of a standard physical catchment model.

 Here, we extend these studies by including the effect of overland flow in the Boussinesq equation.
 Our main result in this paper is the derivation and analysis of the following one-dimensional dimensionless coupled surface/subsurface model: